-In the Footsteps of Hans Christian Andersen: To some visitors, this storyteller is the very symbol of Denmark itself.
+• In the Footsteps of H. C. Andersen: To some visitors, this storyteller is the symbol of Denmark itself.
 The fairy tale lives on in Odense, on the island of Funen, where Andersen was born the son of a shoemaker in 1805.
-His childhood home, a small halftimbered house on Munkemøllestræde, where he lived from 1807 to 1817, has been turned into a museum.
-You can also visit the H. C. Andersen's Hus, where much of his memorabilia is stored (including his walking stick and top hat), and take a few moments to listen to his tales on tape.
-But mostly you can wander the cobblestone streets that he knew so well, marveling at the life of this man-and his works-that, in the words of his obituary, struck "chords that reverberated in every human heart," as they still do today.
-See p.
-129.
+His childhood home, a small half-timbered house on Munkemøllestræde, where he lived from 1807 to 1817, has been turned into a museum.
+You can also visit H. C. Andersen's Hus, where much of his memorabilia is stored (including his walking stick and top hat), and take a few moments to listen to his tales on tape.
+But mostly you can wander the cobblestone streets that he knew, marveling at the life of this man and his works, which, in the words of his obituary, struck "chords that reverberated in every human heart"-as they still do today.
+See "Odense: Birthplace of Hans Christian Andersen," in chapter 10.